ginsm/simplecmds/README.md

 # **cmds.js** (placeholder)
-Easily create CLI commands and type check user given arguments.
+Easily create commandline commands and type check user given arguments.

 *This project is a work in progress.
 Features yet to be implemented are noted by an `[*]` following the title.*